Regular black holes with gravitational self-energy as dark matter: Conclusions

 Our calculations of the gravitational self-energy are performed in the Newtonian limit, while the full picture remains unknown, particularly the explicit form of the underlying Lagrangian.
 On the other hand, singularities are expected to arise in the deeply nonlinear regime of general relativity.
 Therefore, a potential criticism of our approach is that the Newtonian limit breaks down well before one reaches the strong field region near the singularity.
 We propose that the Newtonian limit modification due to the gravitational self-energy persists into the strong-field regime.

+At present, a first-principles derivation of the gravitational self-energy contribution in the full strong-field regime is not available.
+Our construction is based on the Newtonian limit, where the notion of gravitational self-energy can be defined in a coordinate-independent manner.

+We therefore interpret our results as indicating that the Newtonian self-energy correction captures the infrared limit of a more general non-local gravitational theory.
+While it is plausible that such non-local effects persist in the strong-field regime—particularly given their origin in zero-point length and T-duality arguments—this remains an assumption of the present model.

+A complete validation of this extension would require deriving the full non-local effective action and solving the corresponding field equations beyond the weak-field approximation.
+We leave this as an important direction for future work.

+In the present framework the gravitational self-energy term originates from the same non-local/zero-point-length structure that regularizes the static potential at short distances.
+We therefore interpret the Newtonian derivation as fixing the \emph{infrared limit} of an underlying non-local effective action, and assume that the corresponding non-local stress-energy contribution remains operative in the non-linear regime.
+A direct consequence is that the effective source violates the strong energy condition in a compact region (as already found here), so the focusing condition in the Raychaudhuri equation can be avoided and curvature singularities need not form.
+This mechanism is analogous in spirit to other zero-point-length/T-duality inspired regularization schemes (e.g.\ Refs.~\cite{Padmanabhan:1996ap,Fontanini:2005ik,Nicolini:2022rlz} and the discussion around Refs.~\cite{Jusufi:2024dtr}).

 In the near future, we plan to further investigate possible signatures of the black hole solutions presented in this work.
 These include signatures of small primordial black holes and possible hollow structures \cite{Dai:2024guo}, as well as those of supermassive black holes, such as quasinormal modes (QNMs), shadow analysis, weak and strong lensing, thermodynamic properties, and other related phenomena.
+Another important extension of the present work would be the computation of grey-body factors associated with the modified black hole geometry.
+These factors encode deviations from the pure blackbody spectrum of Hawking radiation due to scattering in the effective potential surrounding the black hole.
+Studying grey-body factors in this framework could provide further insight into the evaporation process and the observational signatures of such regular black holes.
+We leave this analysis for future work.